mickfuzz/phd4/_posts/thesis_chapters/2025-7-7-Culture.md

 The following section begins with a summary of how and where the research questions have been answered, dealing first with the sub-questions before returning to the principal research question.
 A description and graphical representation of an overall pedagogy developed follows.

-**Sub-question 1 (RQ1):** What contradictions arose in this research’s evolving design process and how were they addressed in the resulting CGD&P pedagogy?

-RQ1 was answered via the design narrative in Chapter 5 which contained analysis using CHAT concepts to examine three key areas of contradiction in the evolving research design.
-A summary table and discussion discussed the findings in relation to existing pedagogies explored in Chapter 2.
-The REEPPP approach outlined in part one of this chapter is in part a result of this line of questioning.

-**Sub-question 2 (RQ2):** How can the use of a collection of game design patterns support CGD&P, in particular in relation to abstract and concrete dimensions of existing pedagogies?

-RQ2 was addressed by findings in Chapter 6 via a summative table of different mediational and motivational uses of GDPs.
-An interpretation of the role of GDPs as a germ cell of game making activity and it has been discussed in more depth in this chapter.
-In addition, it has been used to inform analysis of the use of patterns within the technical structure of the REEPPP approach.

-**Sub-question 3 (RQ3):** How can varied dimensions of agency be identified and nurtured in an evolving community of game makers?

-RQ3 is addressed in part two of this chapter through the reinterpretation of cultural elements in the findings of Chapter 6 using concepts of third space, and repertoires.

 **Primary research question (RQP):** How can understandings of how to design and facilitate CGD&P be enriched using socio-cultural approaches (used in this study)?